-The Agriculture Residential College is a unique opportunity for students majoring in Agriculture to live and learn together.
-Students in the AgRc will learn about the value and impact that Agriculture has on the foundation of our civilization.
-In addition, through programs, field trips, and faculty interaction both inside and outside of the classroom, students will explore the various careers in the Agriculture industry.
+The Agriculture Residential College is a unique opportunity for students in the College of Agriculture, Food and Environment to live and learn together.
+Students in the AgRC will learn about the value and impact agriculture, food and the environment have on the foundation of our civilization.
+In addition, through programs, field trips, and faculty interaction both inside and outside of the classroom, students will explore the various careers related to their majors.

 The Agricultural Residential College is looking for first year students who are highly motivated and interested in becoming leaders in the local and global community.
-The Agriculture Residential College (AgRC) is open to students pursuing a major within the College of Agriculture including the School of Human Environmental Sciences.
+The Agriculture Residential College (AgRC) is open to students pursuing a major within the College of Agriculture, Food and Environment.
 Majors include:

 - Agricultural Economics